DuendeSoftware/docs.duendesoftware.com/IdentityServer/v5/docs/content/bff/session/management.md

 The user endpoint returns data about the currently logged-on user and the session.

 {{% notice note %}}
 To protect against cross-site request forgery, you need to add a static header to the GET request.
-Both header name and required value can be configured on the [options]({{< ref "/bff/options" >}}).
+Both header name and  value can be configured on the [options]({{< ref "/bff/options" >}}).
 {{% /notice %}}

 ```